 A curious feature of research proposals is that they have no public visibility as anyone’s intellectual property.
 If the research is commissioned, they ‘belong’ to the client.
 If, like so many European proposals, they are put together by a team of collaborators from different countries, then they become the collective property of the team, regardless of how much, or little, effort any given member has put into the writing of them.
 If they proposal fails, large chunks of it are liable to be cut and pasted without acknowledgement into other proposals which may, or may not, involve the original authors of those pieces of text.
 If the proposal succeeds, then all members feel free to use is as they like.
 This should not matter in principle but can be annoying in practice.
 In one large European project I worked on a few years ago we developed some rules designed to help junior researchers gain some recognition for their work.
 The project involved carrying out a large number of case studies.
 According to these rules, anyone wanting to draw conclusions from the case studies was obliged to cite the original case study report written by the researcher who had done the interviews when referring to it, rather than any synthesised analysis on which their name might not appear.
 Fair enough, you might think.
 But in practice this failed to take account of the genealogy of the interpretative text.
 I had written quite a lot of the original research proposal, under some time pressure, and, when doing so, had lifted some text from other work of mine in progress (some of which formed hypotheses that were tested in the fieldwork).
 Parts of this text then got reused word for word (with no acknowledgement) by the case study authors and reappeared several times in various reports analysing the fieldwork results, so when I finally got round to publishing something based on the text I had drawn on for writing the proposal in the first place, i was condemned for having ripped off the work of these junior researchers and, apologetic and bad at standing my ground as I am, ended up littering my ‘new’ text with references to the work of others which had used my own earlier unacknowledged language, in a sort double expropriation.

 A proposal is a sharp reminder that, as intellectual property lawyers constantly remind us, you cannot legally own an idea.
 A friend once told me an anecdote about a now-retired BBC producer who used to bring to brainstorming meetings a postbag containing letters that had come in from viewers with ideas for programmes.
 These would be emptied out on the table for the assembled professionals to pick through for inspiration with, of course, no reference to the innocent viewers who had submitted them.
 Things are not so different in the world of research evaluation.
 When doing evaluations for the European Commission I was once – disturbingly – advised ‘Never put in a proposal in the first call for a new Framework Programme.
 Just look out for good ideas you can use in the second call’.
-And I have certainly had the experience on more than one occasion of having proposals rejected only to see remarkably similar ones succeed a year or so down the line.
+And I have certainly had the experience on more than one occasion of witnessing good proposals rejected only to see remarkably similar ones succeed a year or so down the line.

 But this raises much more general moral questions of how ideas should be attributed.
 We are all, of course, immersed in other people’s ideas from childhood.
 It never occurs to anyone to acknowledge the understandings of the world derived from the explanations given by parents or teachers in answer to those early questions ‘how?’ or ‘why?’.
 This carries over into adulthood.
 The penny-dropping moment that occurs when a student suddenly ‘gets’ an idea when it is expounded by a gifted lecturer is experienced as part of his or her education, something to be absorbed from the surrounding culture as easily and naturally as a tune played on the radio or a joke heard in the pub or even a sermon.
 Few if any would dream of ‘citing’ it.
 The conscientious lecturer’s role, duty even, is to pass on understanding in such a way that the student internalises it and makes it his, or her, own.
 But this responsibility runs into headlong collision with the increasingly powerful imperative also placed on that lecturer, to publish and be cited,which implies becoming the visible public owner of a set of ideas that are privately owned and deserving of attribution.
 These ideas have to be hoarded, as private intellectual property, until the moment of publication, for fear that they will be stolen and published under someone else’s title.
 Academics must therefore, both share, and not share.
 They must also both collaborate and compete.
 And they must aim both for ‘excellence’ and ‘impact’.
 Of such contradictions are nervous breakdowns made (see this Guardian article for some scary evidence on mental illness in academia).